 Distribution type – specifies the watermark type: Program Content or Final Distributor.
 Typically Program Content watermarks are assigned to syndication content or to content providers (i.e. broadcast networks etc.), while Final Distributor watermarks are assigned to local broadcast affiliates or to cable network content.

 Watermarking type – defines the type of watermarking to activate this session.
 The following types are available for choosing:

-Existing watermarks – determines the method of handling a second Final Distributor code if Final Distributor codes are already present in the stream (NAES II HF and NAES VI).
+Existing watermarks – determines the method of handling a second Final Distributor code if Final Distributor codes are already present in the stream (NAES II HF and NW).
 The options are: